Kong/insomnia-docs/docs/insomnia/faq.md

 Currently there is no EULA that is provided for Insomnia.
 As of now we only have our [Terms of Service](https://insomnia.rest/terms) and [Privacy Policy](https://insomnia.rest/privacy).

-Currently we consider the [MIT](https://opensource.org/licenses/MIT) license as a EULA but we are looking to change this in the future.
+Currently we consider the [Apache License 2.0](https://opensource.org/license/apache-2-0/) license as a EULA but we are looking to change this in the future.

 ### What is the team size limit for a free trial?